fmerg/pymerkle/README.md

 t.encrypt_log(log_sample)
 ```

-without the need to specify its absolute path (see ... for details).
+without the need to specify its absolute path (see below for details).

 ### New records and log encryption